Military subdivisions of Sweden: Air defence sector (1957–1994)

 Air defence sector (Luftförsvarssektor, Lfs) replaced air defence district in 1957.
 A division of Sweden into 21 air defence sectors was introduced in 1951.
 It would form the basis for the expansion of the new air surveillance and combat command system, which later came to be called STRIL 50.
 However, the expansion plan was never implemented but was replaced already in 1954 with a new expansion plan reduced to 11 sectors.
 On 1 October 1957, an air defence sector organization was introduced with a sector chief and sector staff.
 The air defence sectors and sector staffs were during peace-time linked to a fighter wing and the wing commander also became sector commander (sector wing commander).
 In 1981, four "large sectors" were formed instead.
 These were in turn replaced by three air commands in 1994.

 Air command (1994–2000)

 Air command (Flygkommando, FK) replaced air defence sectors in 1994.
 On 1 July 1994, the sector organization was transformed into an air command organization.

-The air commands consisted of the Northern Air Command (Norra flygkommandot, FKN) - covered former sector NN and ÖN; Central Air Command (Mellersta flygkommandot, FKM) - covered former sector center; Southern Air Command (Södra flygkommandot, FKS) - covered former sector south.
-The Air Force Tactical Command (FTK) was formed on 1 July 2000 as part of the Joint Forces Command (OPIL) at the Swedish Armed Forces Headquarters.
+The air commands consisted of the Northern Air Command (FKN) - covered former sector NN and ÖN; Central Air Command (FKM) - covered former sector center; Southern Air Command (FKS) - covered former sector south.
+The Air Force Command (FTK) was formed on 1 July 2000 as part of the Joint Forces Command (OPIL) at the Swedish Armed Forces Headquarters.
 The commander of FTK was also Inspector General of the Air Force.